johninfra/it-support-and-cybersecurity-labs/Lab-05-Network-Drive-Mapping-and-File-Sharing/README.md

 ## Conclusion
 This lab demonstrated how to create and manage shared network resources in a Windows environment.
 By configuring folder sharing, assigning permissions, and mapping a network drive, full access between systems was successfully established.
 This exercise reflects common real world IT support tasks involving file servers and user access management.

+---

+## Ticket Scenario

+**Scenario:**
+A user is unable to access a shared network drive that other team members can access without issues.

+**Issue:**
+The user receives an “Access Denied” error when attempting to open the shared folder.

+**Diagnosis:**
+Verified network connectivity and confirmed the shared drive was reachable.
+Checked user group membership and reviewed NTFS and share permissions on the folder.

+**Resolution:**
+Added the user to the appropriate security group and updated folder permissions to grant the required access level.

+**Verification:**
+User successfully accessed the shared drive and was able to open, create, and modify files as expected.